Cookies in Space FAQ

 It all started with a tweet from DoubleTree by Hilton to Elon Musk in February 2018, just after SpaceX launched a Tesla Roadster into space.
 DoubleTree by Hilton asked if Spaceman, the spacesuit-wearing mannequin “driving” the car, wanted a signature, warm DoubleTree chocolate chip cookie for his trip.

 While Mr. Musk didn’t respond to the Tweet, Zero G Kitchen did.
-At the time, they were creating an oven with Nanoracks that could bake raw ingredients in space, and they invited DoubleTree by Hilton to have its cookie be the first food baked on board the International Space Station.
+At the time, they were creating an oven with Nanoracks that could bake raw ingredients in space, and they invited DoubleTree by Hilton to have its cookie be the first food baked on board the International Space Station (ISS).
 From there, the sweet partnership began between DoubleTree by Hilton, Zero G Kitchen and Nanoracks, based around the sole goal of making long-duration space flight more hospitable.

 Out of all the food options that could be tested in the oven, why a DoubleTree chocolate chip cookie?

 The simple gesture of offering a warm DoubleTree chocolate chip cookie at check-in has become synonymous with the brand’s commitment to providing guests a warm welcome and a comfortable stay.
 As Zero G Kitchen ideated solutions to make space flight more hospitable for long-duration flights, they began to test a prototype space oven that would be able to bake food in space and the first food they thought of was a DoubleTree chocolate chip cookie – the perfect food to make the cosmos a more welcoming place.
-DoubleTree by Hilton is honored that Zero G Kitchen wanted the brand’s cookie to be the first food baked in their oven on the International Space Station!
+DoubleTree by Hilton is honored that Zero G Kitchen wanted the brand’s cookie to be the first food baked in their oven on the ISS!

 - Microgravity is the condition in which people or objects appear to be weightless.
 The effects of microgravity can be seen when astronauts and objects float in space.
 Microgravity is sometimes called "zero gravity," but this is misleading.